-Venmo may not otherwise be used to receive business, commercial or merchant transactions, meaning you CANNOT use Venmo to accept payment from (or send payment to) another user for a good or service, unless explicitly authorized by Venmo.
+Venmo may NOT otherwise be used to receive business, commercial or merchant transactions, meaning you CANNOT use Venmo to accept payment from (or send payment to) another user for a good or service, unless explicitly authorized by Venmo.

 Unless directly given the option by Venmo, DO NOT USE VENMO TO TRANSACT WITH PEOPLE YOU DON’T PERSONALLY KNOW, ESPECIALLY IF THE TRANSACTION INVOLVES THE PURCHASE OR SALE OF A GOOD OR SERVICE (for example, concert tickets, electronic equipment, sneakers, a watch, or other merchandise).
-These transactions are potentially high risk, are not allowed under Venmo’s User Agreement and Venmo does not offer a protection program for such transactions.
+These transactions are potentially high risk, are not allowed under Venmo’s User Agreement, and Venmo does not have a protection program for such transactions unless directly offered.
 So:

 - If you send a Venmo payment to an unauthorized business profile or another individual for a good or service without identifying the payment as for goods and services, you could lose your money without ever getting what you paid for.

-- If you accept a Venmo payment from someone for a good or service via your personal profile and the buyer didn’t identify a payment as for goods and services, we may later review the payment, we may reverse the payment, meaning you could lose both the payment and the item sold.
+- If you accept a Venmo payment from someone for a good or service via your personal profile and the buyer didn’t identify a payment as for goods and services, we may later review the payment.
+When that happens, we may reverse the payment, meaning you could lose both the payment and the item sold.
 This review process may not occur until after you attempt to transfer the funds out of Venmo.

 Thank you for your cooperation!